oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 |----|----|--------|-----|
 |`istiorepl`|From configuration Istio `replicationChannelPort` |`t3`| No |

-The operator will also setup the `replication-channel` attribute in each WebLogic cluster configuration:
+The operator will also set up the `replication-channel` attribute in each WebLogic cluster configuration:

 ```text